These fonts are totally free of charge, and you may redistribute them as long as you don’t host them on another website.

 Recorder Fingering Font

-A font useful for putting in recorder fingering diagrams.
+For putting in recorder fingering diagrams.
 There are easy presets, and you can also notate your own fingering by specifying each individual hole.

 Saxophone Fingering Font